Quenching, Mergers and Age Profiles for z=2 Galaxies in IllustrisTNG: Discussion

 In the coming years, progress in the available observational and modelling capabilities will enable further exploration of the relation between merger-induced starbursts and quenching in massive galaxies at $z\sim2$.

 \acknowledgments This research would not have been possible without the support of the Banneker Institute.
-We thank Vicente Rodriguez-Gomez for sharing catalogues with more accessible merger information.
+We thank the anonymous referee for their helpful comments.
+We thank Wren Suess for the useful discussions and for sharing observational data from \citet{suess20} (included in Figure \ref{fig:halfmass}).
+We \textbf{also} thank Vicente Rodriguez-Gomez for sharing catalogues with more accessible merger information.
 S.B. acknowledges support from the Clay Fellowship.
 R.W. acknowledges support by Harvard University through the ITC Fellowship.

 \software{astropy \citep{astropy}, numpy \citep{numpy}, scipy \citep{scipy}, matplotlib \citep{matplotlib}, h5py\footnote{\url{http://www.h5py.org}}.} \\